-Families and caregivers of patients being treated with antidepressants for major depressive disorder or other indications, both psychiatric and nonpsychiatric, should be alerted about the need to monitor patients for the emergence of agitation, irritability, and the other symptoms, described above, as well as the emergence of suicidality, and to report such symptoms immediately to health care providers.
-Prescriptions for Prozac should be written for the smallest quantity of capsules consistent with good patient management, in order to reduce the risk of overdose.
+Families and caregivers of pediatric patients being treated with antidepressants for major depressive disorder or other indications, both psychiatric and nonpsychiatric, should be alerted about the need to monitor patients for the emergence of agitation, irritability, unusual changes in behavior, and the other symptoms described above, as well as the emergence of suicidality, and to report such symptoms immediately to health care providers.
+Such monitoring should include daily observation by families and caregivers.
+Prescriptions for Prozac should be written for the smallest quantity of capsules, tablets, or liquid consistent with good patient management, in order to reduce the risk of overdose.
+Families and caregivers of adults being treated for depression should be similarly advised.